 Many fig problems start with keeping the plant in a decorative container without a drain hole.
 You can insert a plastic pot with a drain hole inside of a decorative, non-draining container as long as you remove the interior pot when you water and allow the soil to drain completely before replacing your ficus in the decorative container.

 Healthy aerial roots are natural so do not remove them.
 As the plant grows into a vine, you can allow it to trail from the pot or encourage some of the aerial roots into a moss-covered support for your plant.
 The mossy surface of the pole will also help to hold humidity in the plant's environment.
-(You can make your own supporting pole for a creeping fig by filling a tube of rolled plastic netting with sphagnum moss and embedding the end deep in the soil of the pot.)
+(You can make your own supporting pole for a creeping fig by filling a tube of rolled plastic netting with sphagnum moss and embedding the end deep in the soil of the pot.).

 Feed in spring and summer only, with a balanced organic fertilizer, used every other week, at half strength.
 Over-feeding can cause leaves to drop.